-If your ad is turning your target audience to take part in an activity rather than just view the ad passively, then your ad is an interactive one.
+If your digital ad is turning your target audience to take part in an activity rather than just view the digital ad passively, then your ad is an interactive one.
 And you don’t have to go full Augmented Reality to take advantage of interactive ads, here are some easy, accessible ways to go interactive:

 Take a look at a DTC giant, beauty brand Glossier.
-We want to do a quick review at their advertisement proposition from billboards to social media feed to their viral, disruptive and interactive advertisement strategies.
+We want to do a quick review at their advertisement proposition from digital billboards to social media feed to their viral, disruptive and interactive advertisement strategies.

-Glossier is no stranger to the billboard.
+Glossier is no stranger to the digital billboard.
 Still today, they use them in every major city to reinforce their online branding campaigns, like Feeling like Glossier.

 Social media sponsored ads.
 It’s true Glossier’s success relied heavily on Instagram back in 2014 by pioneering as a cult brand on the social media platform.
 So it’s no surprise that they invest in paid advertising exactly where their core consumers hang out.